 The extensive regional projects focus on the following priority areas: protection of the environment and natural resources, including climate change, sustainable renewable energy and energy efficiency, as well as sustainable economic and financial sector support.
-The regional projects are also addressing the issue of youth violence prevention, which is key to Honduras’ future development.
+The regional Projects also address the issue of youth violence prevention, which is key to Honduras’ future development.
 Important regional partners are the Tegucigalpa-based Central American Bank for Economic Integration (CABEI), the Central American Integration System (SICA) and the Trinational Commission for the Trifinio Plan (CTPT).

-At the most recent intergovernmental negotiations in November 2016, Germany pledged a total of 20 million euros for financial and technical cooperation with Honduras.
-It pledged another 3.5 million euros in late 2017, outside the official schedule of negotiations, for a new project entitled “2030 Agenda Initiative Programme”.
-The next intergovernmental negotiations will be held in 2018 in Honduras.
-Negotiations on regional projects with CABEI and SICA took place on 17 and 18 October 2017, with Germany pledging 140 million euros in financial cooperation in the form of loans to CABEI and 19.7 million euros in technical cooperation to SICA.
+At the most recent intergovernmental negotiations in September 2018, Germany pledged a total of 37 million euros for financial and technical cooperation with Honduras.
+It had pledged another 3.5 million euros in late 2017, outside the official schedule of negotiations, for a new project entitled “2030 Agenda Initiative Programme”.
+The next intergovernmental negotiations will be held in 2020.
+Consultations with CABEI and SICA on regional projects were held from 12 to 14 September 2018.

 Germany’s portfolio of ongoing projects and programmes amounts to approximately 160 million euros.
 On top of this, Germany provides some 26 million euros through Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) third-party funding and EU co-financing.
 There are 28 seconded German development cooperation experts working in Honduras as well as some 75 local staff.